jparish1977/mandelbrotexplorer/README.md

 ### Running the Application
 1. Clone or download this repository
 2. Open `mandelbrotexplorer.htm` in your web browser
-3. The application will load automatically
+3. The application will load with the new Alternative UI by default
+4. Use the "Back to Classic UI" button to switch to the original interface

 ### Basic Usage
 1. **Start Exploring**: The default view shows the classic Mandelbrot set